-We believe digital signage is a more cost- effective tool of disseminating information than flyers and printed posters, and a much greener one too.
+We believe digital signage is a more cost- effective tool for disseminating information than flyers and printed posters, and a much greener one too.
 It can inform, greet, entertain and up-sell and cross- sell all at the same time and it can give your communications a note of immediacy and relevance.

 1) Digital signage allows you to update your messages and publish them on screens from various locations simultaneously, with a few clicks of your mouse and at no extra- cost.
 Besides that, your communications are always timely and relevant as you can refresh your screens a few times a day or week, either by publishing new content or by streaming live data such as news or Twitter feeds.

-2) When printed materials are used, each new message requires a new print.
+2) When printed materials are used, each new message requires a new print run.
 This translates into a new set of expenses for artwork design, print, shipping, and for replacing the old marketing materials (i.e. posters).
 Neither a cost- effective nor a quick process and arguably, not a very effective one either.
 If you’re mailing flyers or other prints know that 44% of direct mail is never opened and it causes 100 million trees to be cut each year (EPA.GOV, NOVEMBER 2010 cited by HubSpot).

 3) Digital signage makes the work of updating messages far quicker and easier.
 You might be using something as simple as a Microsoft Publisher template to create content for your screens or you might ask a content creation agency to create content for you.
 In both cases, there are less work and hence less costs (or none) involved.